Telsey Advisory Group Reiterates Steven Madden (SHOO) Market Perform Recommendation

 What is the Fund Sentiment?

 There are 622 funds or institutions reporting positions in Steven Madden.
-This is unchanged over the last quarter.
-Average portfolio weight of all funds dedicated to SHOO is 0.21%, an increase of 13.54%.
-Total shares owned by institutions increased in the last three months by 3.24% to 96,373K shares.
-The put/call ratio of SHOO is 0.25, indicating a bullish outlook.
+This is a decrease of 1 owner(s) or 0.16% in the last quarter.
+Average portfolio weight of all funds dedicated to SHOO is 0.21%, an increase of 12.84%.
+Total shares owned by institutions increased in the last three months by 2.63% to 96,923K shares.
+The put/call ratio of SHOO is 0.18, indicating a bullish outlook.

 What are Other Shareholders Doing?